Humanities/Arts Exam > Humanities/Arts Notes > Legal Studies for Class 12 > CBSE Textbook Solutions: Law of Contract

 Conclusion

-In summary, the mortgage contract is invalid due to D's status as a minor, and M cannot recover the sum advanced to D.
+In short, the mortgage is invalid because D is a minor, and M cannot recover the sum advanced from D under that mortgage contract.

 Q3.
 Apexx Chemicals entered into an agreement with Moonled Pharma Itd. to supply them with 16units calcium and 8 units of magnesium powder for its medicine unit.
 By the time Apexx Chemicals supplied 12 units of calcium and 4 units of magnesium the government restricted free sale of chemicals for life saving drugs.
 Every dealer was supposed to get his supply sanctioned from the government to a maximum of 10 units of each chemical.
 Apexx chemicals found it difficult to complete the order of Moonled Pharma Ltd ., Moonled Pharma Ltd. brings a suit for breach of contract against Adarsh Chemicals.
 Will it succeed?
 Analyze by referring to relevant provisions.